-Compiles the file in the current buffer if its associated binary file is older than the source file or does not exist.
-For a file with a .lisp suffix, the corresponding binary file has a .fsl suffix.
-When the binary file is up to date, the user is asked if the source should be compiled anyway.
-When Compile-Buffer-File-Confirm is non-nil, the user is always asked for confirmation, even when the date of the source file is later than that of the binary file.
+Compiles the source file in the current buffer as if by Compile File, but checks the file first.
+If its associated binary (fasl) file is older than the source file or does not exist then the file is compiled.
+If the binary file is up to date, the user is asked whether the file should be compiled anyway.

+When compile-buffer-file-confirm is true, the user is always asked for confirmation, even when the date of the source file is later than that of the binary file.